 Dependents of an O1 visa holder (i.e. spouse or unmarried children under age 21) can apply for O3 visas, which allow them to accompany the primary visa holder for the duration of their stay in the United States, either arriving with the O1 holder or at a later date.
 O3 visa holders are permitted to study but not to work in the U.S..

 Applicants must be able to provide sufficient evidence for at least three of the following conditions:

 In the case of O2 visa holders (support personnel), they may be able to move to EB3 Green Card in certain circumstances.

-Complete the short form and one of our team will get in touch shortly to set up your free strategy session with an immigration attorney.
+Complete the short form and one of our team will get in touch shortly to set up your visa strategy session with an immigration attorney.